 (chin-ZAH-no)

-Brand of successful liqueur manufacturer from Pecetto that can trace its history to 1757.
-An early producer of vermouth based on Carpano's model.
-Now one of the world's most recognizable spirits brands.
+Originally the brand of successful liqueur manufacturer from Pecetto that can trace its history to 1757.
+In 1815, Cinzano relocated to Torino and essentially took over from Carpano (for a while) as the officially sanctioned producer of Vermouth di Torino, based on Carpano's model.
+The brand lives on and is one of the world's most recognizable spirits brands to this day.
 Check the label for current production.
+Like Martini, Cinzano is one of the longstanding, mass market leaders.

 *not imported to the USA